 To make matters worse, many existing cholesterol medications were designed for men (remember that “less likely to be represented in clinical trials”?
 This is why representation matters!) and don’t work as well in women.

 As cholesterol is such a large factor in CVD, we have tips to help you manage your cholesterol levels.
 The first thing you should do is talk with a doctor and get your levels checked so you can establish where you are and how urgent your situation might be.

-Second, we recommend working with our Registered Dietitian Menopause Coaches who can help you learn lifestyle behaviors that can be very effective at helping reduce risk of CVD.
+Second, we recommend working with our Registered Dietitians who can help you learn lifestyle behaviors that can be very effective at helping reduce risk of CVD.